pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql -p
 ```

+If the output of the command above is similar to the following one, the import is successful:

 ```
 Enter password:
 Warning: Unable to load '/usr/share/zoneinfo/iso3166.tab' as time zone.
 Skipping it.